iqtree/iqtree.github.io/doc/Substitution-Models.md

     +F{0.079066,0.055941,0.041977,0.053052,0.012937,0.040767,0.071586,0.057337,0.022355,0.062157,0.099081,0.064600,0.022951,0.042302,0.044040,0.061197,0.053287,0.012066,0.034155,0.069147}

-(example corresponds to AA frequencies of LG matrix).
+(Example corresponds to the AA frequencies of the LG matrix).

 Codon models
 ------------

-To apply codon model one should use option `-st CODON` to tell IQ-TREE that the alignment contains protein coding sequences (otherwise, IQ-TREE thinks that it contains DNA sequences and will apply DNA models).
+To apply a codon model one should use the option `-st CODON` to tell IQ-TREE that the alignment contains protein coding sequences (otherwise, IQ-TREE thinks that it contains DNA sequences and will apply DNA models).
 This implicitly applies the standard genetic code.
-You can change to other genetic code by appending appropriate ID to `CODON` keyword:
+You can change to an other genetic code by appending the appropriate ID to the `CODON` keyword:

 | Code    | Genetic code meaning |
 |---------|--------------|